UomoCaffeLatte/Legetic/README.md

 A very simple scala based static html generator.

 Although a lot of static html generators exists in many languages, the motivation for this project was based on:
-- my need to create simple and maintainable professional website/blog.
+- my need to create a simple and maintainable professional website/blog.
 - improve my html and css skills
 - learn scala